samuelmatis/viera-control/README.md

 # Viera control #

-Control your Panasonic Viera TV with simple REST API and mobile optimized UI
+> Control your Panasonic Viera TV with simple REST API and mobile optimized UI

+### Start application ###

+1. You must have installed node.js on your computer.
+2. Install dependencies - `(sudo) npm install`
+3. Start the application - `node server/server.js`
+4. The application is now running on url [localhost:3000](http://localhost:3000)

+_ _ _
 ### UI : ###

 Simple mobile optimized UI